 The Hundred: Harry Brook smashes England team-mates as Northern Superchargers beat Oval Invincibles

-Harry Brook smashes England team-mates as his 56 from 27 balls boosts Northern Superchargers' chances of reaching the knockout stages of The Hundred; Oval Invincibles suffer just second loss of season; watch every Hundred match live on Sky Sports, including finals on Sunday August 31
+Harry Brook smashes England team-mates, hitting 56 from 27 balls for Northern Superchargers in win over Oval Invincibles; Superchargers and Invincibles secure top-three finishes after Southern Brave beaten by London Spirit; watch every Hundred match live on Sky Sports

-Brook tucked into the bowling of Oval Invincibles' Gus Atkinson, Will Jacks and Curran brothers Sam and Tom before he was finally caught off Sam in the deep as Superchargers racked up 198-4 at Headingley on Saturday afternoon.
+Brook (56 off 27) tucked into the bowling of Invincibles' Gus Atkinson, Will Jacks and Curran brothers Sam and Tom before he was finally caught off Sam in the deep as Superchargers racked up 198-4 at Headingley on Saturday afternoon.

-Defending champions Invincibles - who would have secured a place in at least the eliminator with victory - could only make 182-7 in reply as they lost by 16 runs.
+Defending champions Invincibles could only make 182-7 in reply as they lost by 16 runs and were subsequently joined at the top of the table on 20 points by their opponents.

 - Latest men's and women's tables in The Hundred ⬆️⬇️